 Tips for dealing with spam complaints and avoiding the Blacklist.

-One of the most frightening emails you can receive as a marketing professional starts with a subject line such as: Spam Complaint Received.
+One of the most frightening emails you can receive as a marketing professional starts with a subject line such as Spam Complaint Received.
 Especially if you utilize email marketing to reach out to your audience.
-If you’re reading this post because you were looking for insight or help, relax, take a breath.
+If you’re reading this post because you were looking for insight or help, relax and take a breath.
 We can get through this together, I promise.
 You who are just learning about being on a blacklist, you might be frantically asking yourself, “What the heck does this spam complaint email even mean?!”

 When you’re blacklisted, your IP address (primarily your website and your email address) is blocked from sending emails to other users who adhere to the blacklist.
 In other words, your ability to communicate online is severely impeded.
 So, who controls the blacklist?
 There are hundreds of monitoring servers across the globe with the common goal of weeding out spam and malware emails.
 Ridding our inboxes of mischievous messages is no easy chore, hence the number of policing Internet entities.
 The weapon of choice for a monitoring server is placing suspicious senders on a blacklist.
 This blocks spammers from sending further emails to everyday users.
 This includes the most common email providers (think Gmail and Outlook).
 Depending on your Internet provider and/or IT person’s network security settings, you yourself are protected from spammers by these blacklisting servers.
 Think of the servers as extremely effective nightclub bouncers.
-If you’re on their list, you don’t get in to their club.
+If you’re on their list, you don’t get into their club.
 Getting on the bad side of the user’s security settings isn’t pleasant, but not the end of the world.

 Remember, there’s always a risk of receiving spam complaints when engaging in email marketing.
 Protecting yourself from being blacklisted begins when you make the decision to start an email campaign.
 Ensuring you’ve taken all the basic legal precautions is the first step to minimizing your risk of being flagged as a spam producer.
 Always be sure to communicate with your IT person about taking more technical precautions.